-- Some plants (such as flowering plants, including wattle) produce small amounts of pollen which are distributed by birds and bees from one plant to another.
+Some flowering plants, including wattle trees, produce small amounts of pollen which are spread by birds and insects.

-- Pellitory weed (commonly known as asthma weed) was accidentally introduced in a shipload of marble from Italy in the early 1900s.
+- Pellitory weed, also known as asthma weed, was accidentally introduced in a shipload of marble from Italy in the early 1900s.
 It is mainly found in Sydney.

-- Paterson's Curse (Echium plantagineum) is an attractive flowering plant that was deliberately brought from England in the late 1800's by Dr Paterson.
-This plant has taken over large tracts of pasture in rural Australia and produces highly allergenic pollen.
+- Paterson's Curse (Echium plantagineum) is a flowering plant that was deliberately brought from England in the late 1800s by Dr Paterson.
+It has taken over large areas of grass in rural Australia and produces highly allergenic pollen.

 - Ragweed and Parthenium weed were introduced in pasture seed imported from the United States.
 They have spread throughout Queensland and northern New South Wales.